 A gender wage gap becomes apparent after college, with female graduates earning only $78K on average compared to approximately $99K for male graduates.

 In the CMU alumni professional community, Senior Software Engineers make the highest median pay (around $130K), though Software Engineers ($104K), and Data Scientists ($100K) are close competitors.
 Mechanical Engineers pick up $77K in financial rewards, representing the lowest-paid position among alumni.

 When it comes to compensation, Pittsburgh, Pa. brings up the rear (median pay is $73K); however, around one in six CMU alumni still choose not to leave this city.
 On the opposite end of the pay scale is San Francisco, Calif., a top-paying city for CMU grads looking to earn a larger-than-average sum (this city has a median pay of about $114K).
 Other common destinations include Washington, DC and Seattle, Wash.

-A Master of Business Administration (MBA), Business Administration will compensate CMU grads at a much higher rate than other degrees — these alums rake in approximately $140K on average per year.
-Graduates holding a Master of Arts (MA) fare the worst in terms of compensation with an average yearly salary of $58K.
+A Master of Business Administration (MBA) will compensate CMU grads at a much higher rate than other degrees — these alums rake in $126K on average per year.
+Ranking last in the compensation department are those holding a Master of Fine Arts (MFA) — their annual income amounts to approximately $61K on average.

 Benefits and Perks

-University of Pennsylvania grads report the most similar salaries to CMU alums, earning around $87K on average.
+Among alumni of similar schools, Princeton University grads (who make an average of $85K) earn salaries most similar to CMU alumni.
 Case Western Reserve University, Johns Hopkins University, and Georgetown University are also similar to CMU.